All Episodes

 Preferably, I prefer a hardcore conservative.

-If I don't get one, I'm not gonna vote for a rhino if they act like this.
+If I don't get one, I'm not going to vote for a rhino if they act like this.

-And if the chips fall with me fall, and we have a civil war, you know what I'm gonna do in that civil war?
+And if the chips fall with me, Paul and we have a civil war, you know what I'm going to do in that civil war?

-I'm gonna become a pirate, and I'm gonna steal from the government, and I'm gonna kill a specific businessman.
+I'm going to become a pirate and I'm going to steal from the government and I'm going to hang on.

 Stay on the planet with me.

-I can't remember a call that contained such flights of fancy uh intermingled with such serious analysis.
+I can't remember a call that contained such flights of fancy intermingled with such serious analysis.

-Cut your losses, get out of town, shut it down, and spend the holidays uh pointing at the Democrats, lambasting them for having abdicated their responsibilities to pass a year-long tax cut and then just take it back up.
+What you described is exactly what, I mean, Carl Rove said essentially the same thing: cut your losses, get out of town, shut it down, and spend the holidays pointing at the Democrats, lambasting them for having abdicated their responsibilities to pass a year-long tax cut and then just take it back up.

-It doesn't it seem to you that the Republicans who are staying in town saying, hey, our conferees are here, we're here ready to work.
+Doesn't it seem to you that the Republicans who are staying in town saying, hey, our conferees are here.

 Those are sellouts.